RealistikOsu/frontend/website-docs/en/rules.md

 # The rules of RealistikOsu

+- **Exploiting any tablet drivers "features" how some people would say (eg. anti-chatter) is strictly prohibited and will result in 3rd strike in Punishment System** (read more about it below.)

 - The usage of any external modifications that alter the behaviour of the client (such as cheating software, custom clients) is strictly prohibited.

 - The creation of alternate accounts (multiaccounting) is prohibited and will result in the banning of the multiaccount and the restriction of your main account.